rust-gamedev/rust-game-ports/README.md

 A very straightforward port 🙂

-This port suffers from one bug:
+This port suffers from one (Winit) bug:

 - corruption when running on fullscreen (reported [here](https://github.com/ggez/ggez/issues/1066)).